semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with resources

-This group of `sem` commands includes the most commonly and frequently used `sem create`, `sem delete`, `sem describe` and `sem get` commands because these are the commands that allow you to work with existing resources.
+This group of `sem` commands includes the most commonly and frequently used
+commands: `sem create`, `sem delete`, `sem describe` and `sem get`.
+This mainly happens because these are the commands that allow you to work with existing resources.

 ### sem create